Installation

 To do this, run the following command:

-export PREFIX=$VIRTUAL_ENV
+export PREFIX="$VIRTUAL_ENV"

 Next, you must configure the EOS build using the configure